perpendicularai/ShoppingAssistant/README.md

 ## 🧃 Project Motivation

 Looking for the price of an item can be a tedious task.
 Often has it been that I need to find the price of a grocery item.
 Having to look on my mobile device proved to be somewhat laborious.
-I then resorted to to putting together this project which aims to alleviate the chore of looking for grocery prices.
+I then resorted to putting together this project which aims to alleviate the chore of looking for grocery prices.

 ## 🔧 Dependencies
 - duckduckgo-search